 - Search Ads 360 will recalculate the allocations if you leave room for it to adjust the allocations.
 That is, if you specify an amount for every day of a week or if you specify amounts that exceed a custom weekly allocation, Search Ads 360 can't recalculate the remaining amounts.

-Distribute evenly by week will also include seasonality.
-Switch to the day view to see how seasonality impacts the allocations.
+The allocate "Evenly by week" option will also include seasonality.
+Switch to the "Day" view to see how seasonality impacts the allocations.

 Day view (week 2)